goodreasonai/abbey/README.md

 docker compose -f docker-compose.prod.yml up
 ```

-If you want to change your settings / secrets, you need to rebuild the containers:
+If you want to change your settings / secrets in prod mode, you need to rebuild the containers:

 ```
 docker compose down